lorikrell/gamerchic/docs/photoshop/discord-banner.md

 id: discord-banner
 ---

 Discord includes an amazing option to add events with locations, descriptions, and more.
 But why not make it look fabulous?
 You can use any of the [Warcraft Event Cards](../warcraft/event-cards.md) for a banner, or this Discord Event Banner!
+These banners use edited WoW models, custom drawing and edited textures, personal use free fonts, and have Hearthstone card art as temporary content.
+You can add your own images, group art, screenshots, fonts, and more!

 :::homebrew Image Editors and Resources
 This file can be opened and edited in Photoshop, Affinity Designer, and [Photopea](https://www.photopea.com/) online editor (Free).
 You can open this in Gimp and Clip Studio, but the layer effects will be lost.